dropdog/docs/docs/development.md

  - Labels should not be displayed inline but blocks (```display: block```)
  - Fieldsets should be avoided.
 If not they should be open by default.
  - All fields require a Description to inform the user about their need.
  - No field should be shared.
-Never reuse fields!
+Never reuse fields except if a field needs to be the same across content types (eg a SKU)!
  - Display view modes should be generic for all Content types and not specific (eg event_full).
  - Fields machine name should follow this pattern for the machine name: ```field_[content_type_machine_name]_[short_name]```
  - Content types, Views and Custom Blocks should follow this pattern for the machine name: ```[machinename]```.
 That means you should use only letters and no special character or space.
 Machine names must be short but descriptive.
 Avoid very generic machine names or names that have been used already on the site even for another type of functionality (Views, Content types, Blocks, Plugins etc).